Making a Buzz for the Coast

 Kent Wildlife Trust, Kent County Council, Natural England, RSPB, Swale Borough Council, Thanet District Council, Thames Water.

-Chapman Charitable Trust, Clark Bradbury Charitable Trust, Dulverton Trust, John Ellerman Foundation, Kent County Council, Macintosh Foundation, R G Hills Charitable Trust, Schroder Charity Trust, Thames Water, and all those individual donors who supported our 2016 summer fundraising appeal for this project.
+Funding received by the National Lottery Heritage Fund.
+We would like to thank the following funders, who have pledged their support: Chapman Charitable Trust, Clark Bradbury Charitable Trust, Dulverton Trust, John Ellerman Foundation, Kent County Council, Macintosh Foundation, R G Hills Charitable Trust, Schroder Charity Trust, Thames Water, and all those individual donors who supported the 2016 summer fundraising appeal for this project.